-All of the services housed within the Student Development Centre are confidential.
+Writing Support Centre one-to-one appointments are confidential.
 In some cases, instructors will give extra credit for student visits, and arrangements are made to let the instructor know students have visited the centre; however, the record of the session still remains confidential.

 You must give 24 hours notice when cancelling an appointment.
 If you do not show up, or if you cancel on the day of your appointment, you will not be allowed to book a new appointment for 10 school days.
-Please call 519-661-3655 as soon as you know you won't be able to make it to the appointment so that we may offer the slot to someone else.
+Please login and cancel your appointment as soon as you know you won't be able to attend so that time slot becomes available for someone else.

 - The Writing Support Centre is an editing service.
 FALSE